Importance-Based Token Merging for Efficient Image and Video Generation: Experiments

 In~\cref{tab:mv}, we compare ToMeSD and our token merging method in the context of multi-view diffusion.
 Our importance-based token merging method consistently shows improved performance over ToMeSD, especially at higher merging ratios.
 At $r = 0.75$, our method achieves a significant improvement in PSNR (14.58 vs. 13.12) and a much lower LPIPS (0.283 vs. 0.349), highlighting its ability to maintain high output quality even under aggressive token compression.
 Qualitative examples in~\cref{fig:mv} further validate this, showcasing finer geometrical and textual details in the objects generated by our method.

 A similar trend can be observed in~\cref{tab:video} and~\cref{fig:video}, where we extend the comparison to video diffusion.
 Across these tests, our method consistently performs better than ToMeSD, both in numerical metrics and in visual quality, particularly in preserving object details.
 We observed that merging tokens in the temporal layers significantly reduces the generated dynamics.
 Nonetheless, we present results with token merging applied for both spatial and temporal layers in~\cref{tab:video2}.
-In summary, our method outperforms ToMeSD across all three tasks, generating images and videos with better object details.

-\parag{Inference Costs.} We compare the inference costs of our method and ToMeSD when applied to Stable Diffusion 2 in~\cref{tab:cost}.
+\paragraph{Inference Costs.} We compare the inference costs of our method and ToMeSD when applied to Stable Diffusion 2 in~\cref{tab:cost}.
 As can be seen, both methods show similar improvements in inference times, GPU usage, and TFLOPs.
-This demonstrates that our token merging strategy can enhance performance without incurring additional computational costs.
+This demonstrates that our token merging strategy can enhance performance without incurring additional costs.